United Jewish Israel Appeal

 1. Clear Jewish identity and Israel connection - Projects must engage participants with Jewish identity and Israel, as UJIA CEO Mandie Winston stated: the fund aims to “provide young Jewish people and their families with meaningful and exciting ways to connect with their Jewish identity and with Israel.”

-1. Focus on underserved communities - UJIA “looks favorably” on projects aimed at underserved Jewish communities in the UK who may have limited access to traditional programs.
+1. Focus on underserved communities - UJIA “looks favourably” on projects aimed at underserved Jewish communities in the UK who may have limited access to traditional programmes.

-1. Innovation and technology - During pandemic-era funds, UJIA prioritized “creative use of technology” and innovative approaches to engagement.
+1. Innovation and technology - During pandemic-era funds, UJIA prioritised “creative use of technology” and innovative approaches to engagement.

-1. Joint UK-Israel activities - Projects featuring collaboration with Israeli peers receive favorable consideration.
+1. Joint UK-Israel activities - Projects featuring collaboration with Israeli peers receive favourable consideration.

 1. Strong safeguarding - Applications must include current safeguarding and child protection policies.